 There’s plenty of sneak-up-on you heat from the jalapeño pepper and hot pepper (homemade here or here).
 When mixed with lime juice, the hot pepper jelly and lime turn into a great vinaigrette and gives the salad it’s bold, zippy flavor and sweet heat.
 It tasted better the second day after the flavors married.

 There’s so much flavor, texture, and crunch in every bite and I couldn’t get enough of it.

 Sweet-and-tangy, hot-and-sour, juicy, fresh, healthy.
 Loved it.

-1/3 cup hot pepper jelly (homemade here or here, Trader Joe’s, or your favorite)
+- 1/3 cup hot pepper jelly (homemade here] or [here

 - Combine all ingredients in a large bowl, toss very well to coat, and serve immediately.
 Optionally, refrigerate salad for up to 24 hours before serving.
 Fruits and vegetables will release their juices and salad will be juicier, but the flavors will have married and salad tastes better on second day.
 Salad will keep airtight in the fridge for up to 4 days, noting it will become juicier as time passes.